huobanteam/app-sdk-js/README.md

   - [title] {String} share title
   - [content] {String} description of the share
   - [url] {String} the link to share
+  - [via] {String} specified share with, can be: wechat/wechat_timeline/qq/weibo/clipboard/browser/tongren
 - __fn__ {Function} handler, fn(data, error)
   - data {Object} data of callback, eg: _{via: 'wechat'}_
      - [via] {String} the app's name which shared with, can be: wechat/wechat_timeline/qq/weibo/clipboard/browser/tongren